Pencil Drawing Supply Review

 A French curve is a ruler with many curves.

-These have an inking edge, so they are good for drawing with pens too: See on Amazon
+These have an inking edge, so they are good for drawing with pens too.

 I use French curve rulers for creating speech balloons when I draw comics.